Charlotte000/TracerX/README.md

 This ray tracing app is a computer graphics program that simulates the behavior of light in a virtual environment.
 It is based on the principles of [physically based rendering (PBR)]((https://learn.microsoft.com/en-us/azure/remote-rendering/overview/features/pbr-materials)), which aims to create more realistic and accurate images by simulating the physical properties of light and materials.

-This renderer was inspired by the book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+This renderer was inspired by the book series [_Ray Tracing in One Weekend_](https://raytracing.github.io/)

 # Renders
 ![](img/image0.png)